leocrawford/picasawebsync/README.md

 * Cross platform (python based)
 * Works on headless systems
 * Add maximum size for videos to save slow failed uploads
+* Option to shrink (reduce) photos to the 2048x2048 pixel limit imposed by google (may stop some of the sync capabilities from working)

 Soon to be supported: